4848 Reactor Controller Specifications

 In this configuration, the module provides true closed loop feedback control of the reactor stirring speed.
 The primary output of this module is wired to dynamically adjust the motor voltage in response to changes in motor loading.
 This provides better reactor stirring speed regulation than the standard open loop speed control, especially with reactions that involve changing viscosities.
 Additionally, the use of this module allows the stirring speed set point to be adjusted remotely from the host PC.
 A byproduct of this closed loop speed control scheme is that the value of the primary controller output directly reflects the degree of loading on the motor in order to maintain a constant stirring speed.
-While not a direct torque measurement, this is a useful option for those who want to, for example, monitor the progress of polymerization reactions in which there is a change in viscosity as the reaction proceeds.
-The output to the motor can be displayed and logged on the PC when used with the A3504HC SpecView Software.
+While not a direct torque measurement, this is a useful option for those who want to monitor the progress a reaction where there is a change in viscosity as the reaction proceeds.

 5. Motor Torque Module (MTM)

 The MTM will display motor output from an MCM.
 It is particularly useful for applications with changing viscosities.

 6. High Temperature Cut Off Module (HTM)

 The high temperature cut off module or limit controller augments the operation of the main control module.
 Its redundant sensor can be mounted either internally or externally to the reactor.
 The primary output of the module is wired to activate the lockout relay in order to provide safety shutdown should the reactor reach an unsafe temperature.